garlapatisrinu1228/M1_Bank-roll-management-system/1_Requirements/Readme.md

 # Requirements
 ## Introduction
- -Cashflow Manager is an application the enables users have a track of their day to day cash inflow and outflow.
+ -Bankroll Manager is an application the enables users have a track of their day to day cash inflow and outflow.
 This application will help to get a clear idea of their income and expenses.
 The application makes users aware of unnecessary expense and helps to understand money management.

 ## Research

--- Cashflow application is essential part of this generation as money needs to be managed efficiently therefore application is designed to keep a track of Income-Expense of the users.
+-- Bankroll application is essential part of this generation as money needs to be managed efficiently therefore application is designed to keep a track of Income-Expense of the users.
 ### Benefits
 --There are many application available in market but this application is user-friendly and can be easy managed by uses to keep track of their savings after their expenses being deducted from the various sources of income of the user.
 ### Overview